Rubicon-BV/GlobalAzureBootcamp2018/Lab1/README.md

 ## LAB 1 QnA Maker
-This lab contains 4 steps:
+This lab contains 5 steps:
 1. Create your own QnA Maker service
 2. Utilize the QnA Maker API
 3. Connect your QnA Maker service to the Azure Bot Service
-4. Enable your bot on channels like Skype and Telegram
+4. Enable your bot on multiple channels like Skype and Telegram
 5. Embed your bot in your own website

 ## Step 1.
 QnA Maker